kevin-brodsky-arm/morello-project-website/README.md

 ## Contributing

-To make it easier to contribute to the content, Linaro provides a couple of Docker containers for building and checking the site.
-All you need is Docker installed on your computer and enough RAM and disc space.
+To make it easier to contribute to the content, [Linaro](https://www.linaro.org) provides a couple of Docker containers for building and checking the site.
+All you need is Docker installed on your computer and enough RAM and disk space.

 To build the site: